RobotecAI/kria_depth_demo/README.md

 ## DDS tunning
 We have a peer-to-peer connection with `cyclone-dds`.

-Please create a file with the dds configuration on both the x86 and Kria board.
+Please create a file with the DDS configuration on the x86 and Kria board.
-This configuration assumes that peers addresses are:
+This configuration assumes that peer addresses are:
  - 192.168.99.1
  - 192.168.99.2
-Do not forget to adjust inteface name:
+Do not forget to adjust the interface name:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <CycloneDDS xmlns="https://cdds.io/config" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="https://cdds.io/config